 Holiday Giving That Stays in the Metro Atlanta Community

-With Christmas and year-end so close at hand, we wanted to inform you let you know about some great holiday charities that are always looking for help.
+With Christmas and year-end so close at hand, we wanted to let you know about some great holiday charities that are always looking for help.
 Whether you can give of your time, your finances, or gently used item donations, it will make your holidays even more memorable to help those in need.
 It's also an excellent time to get in a couple last donations when they can be used the most, while still benefiting your 2017 tax returns.

 There's a reason Georgia has been ranked by WalletHub as one of the top 10 generous states.
 Show your generosity and holiday spirit today!